klirix/aws-sdk/README.md

 WIP!!!

+This is not as much as an AWS library itself, as much as a codegen for smithy json AST + simple general aws client.

 TODO:
 - [x] Turn Smithy JSON-AST into AST nodes
 - [x] Turn the AST nodes into Type structures with traits
-- [ ] Accurately parse traits according to types
+- [x] Accurately parse traits according to types
-- [ ] Turn the Type structures into macros \ generate code via ECR
+- [x] Turn the Type --structures into macros-- generate code via ECR
 - [ ] Some kind of generic client to inherit from
 - [ ] Specs and docs